-If you have too many roosters, an easy solution is starting a rooster flock.
-A rooster flock is a flock of all roosters, with no hens.
+If you have too many roosters, a simple solution is to start a rooster flock.
+A rooster flock is a flock that consists of all roosters and no hens.

 Feeding and Watering Your Rooster Flock

-If you have more than two roosters in your rooster flock, it might be a good idea to have more than one feeder and/or waterer.
-I have a rooster flock of seven, and I have two waterers and two feeders.
-It's not always necessary to have multiple feeders and waterers, especially if you always have the feeder full or have easygoing roosters.
+If you have more than two roosters in your rooster flock, it's a good idea to have multiple feeders and waterers.
+Two or three feeders and two waterers is a good amount for most rooster flocks.
+It's not always necessary to have multiple feeders and waterers, especially if you always have a full feeder or have easy going roosters.

-I also recommend people who have a rooster flock to feed flock raiser, grower, or all flock feed instead of layer feed.
-Roosters (and other non-laying birds) don't need the extra calcium in layer feed, and it can damage them if used for long term.
+To feed your rooster flock, many people recommend flock raiser, grower, all flock, or another similar feed instead of layer feed.
+Roosters (and other non-laying birds) don't need the extra calcium in layer feeds, and it can damage them if fed for long term.

 Introducing New Roosters to Your Rooster Flock